ethanxu8/ethanxu8/README.md

 Welcome to my GitHub profile!
 My name is Ethan, a third-year student at UBC passionate about Data Analytics, Product Management, Software Engineering, and entrepreneurship.

 ...
-Currently a Business Analyst intern at 911 Supply and exploring entrepreneurship (e-commerce and investment analysis).
+Incoming Data Science intern at Telus.

 - **Pronouns:** he/him
 - **Location:** Vancouver, BC, CAN